joe-alvarado/twitter_bot/README.md

 This Twitter bot reads from Google Sheets and posts to Twitter.
+(Utilizes Twitter API, Google Sheets API, Google Drive API.)

 I went a step further and set up a Cloud Function on the Google Cloud Platform as well as a Cloud Scheduler job to run every morning at 6:00am.